qobulov/rent-a-house/README.md

-# Rent a House Platform
+# RentHub Platform

-This project is a rental-focused real estate platform similar to Zillow, where users can list, search, and rent houses.
+This project is a rental-focused real estate platform, where users can list, search, and rent houses.
 The system is built with a microservices architecture and aims to provide a seamless experience for both property owners and tenants.

 ## Key Features